Table Of Contents

 The truth is that every smart factory — and every smart factory solution — generally relies on one thing.
 So what is it they all have in common?

 Let’s find out.
-(Spoiler alert: It all gets back to smart manufacturing platforms.)
+(Spoiler alert: It all gets back to connected workforce platforms.)

 If you’ve made it this far, you probably know the basics of smart manufacturing and smart factory solutions.
 In fact, it’s almost impossible to exist in the industry without running into these concepts in one way or another.
 That being said, it’s important to make sure you understand exactly what’s being discussed when smart manufacturing terms are being thrown around.